 However, there are no specific harvesting data for deforestation areas.
-Therefore, $f_i(i)$ was calculated as ratio of "losses of living biomass from deforestation" to "losses of living biomass from forest land" as presented in the CRF Tables 1990-2021 of the GHG inventory (FOEN 2023).
+Therefore, $f_i(i)$ was calculated as ratio of "losses of living biomass from deforestation" to "losses of living biomass from forest land" as presented in the CRT Tables 1990-2022 of the GHG inventory (FOEN 2024).
 Losses of living biomass correspond to cut and mortality.
-The resulting ratios are between 0.022 and 0.043.
+The resulting shares are between 0.023 and 0.042.
+The split between HWP from deforestations and from Forest land was calculated considering only the biomass loss on deforested areas in categories 4B2.1, 4C2.1 and 4E2.1 because it is very unlikely that wood from Forest land converted to wetlands (4D2.1) or Forest land converted to other land (4F2.1) can be used for HWP.